 The arrest procedure is simple and starts with an application filed by a lawyer, although this is not compulsory.
-No PoA is required but advisable to avoid delay if so requested.
-The application must be in the German language and supported by prima facie evidence ("Glaubhaftmachung") as to the claim and the "Good reason" ("Arrestgrund").
+No POA is required but advisable to avoid delay if so requested.
+The application must be in the German language and supported by prima facie evidence ("Glaubhaftmachung") as to the claim.
 This is usually been done by a sworn affidavit of a competent manager of the creditor confirming that the facts stated in the application are true.
 However, no legalisation is required.
-Very rarely the attached documents have to be translated into German as well because the Courts in the main seaports of Hamburg and Bremen are well familiar with the English language.
+As said it is also wise to argue that no counter-security may be requested any longer, but if so ordered by the court, the creditor may be apply to provide for security by a 1st class European bank.
+Very rarely the attached documents have to be translated into German; in the main seaports of Germany such as Hamburg and Bremen the courts are well familiar with the English language.